FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

 #### Transfer CFT 2.4

 From the console, execute the profile file for your version of Transfer CFT, which is by default located in the home directory.
-Enter: `. ./ENV_CFT`
+Enter: <span class="code">`. ./ENV_CFT`</span>

 #### Transfer CFT 2.5 and higher

-From the console, change directory to the Transfer CFT runtime directory and execute the profile file using the command: `. ./profile`
+From the console, change directory to the Transfer CFT runtime directory and execute the profile file using the command: <span class="code">`. ./profile`</span>

 After loading the profile, you can execute commands from anywhere.